msalihberk/redpatch/README.md

              Gemini Provider
 ```

-This means the rest of RedPatch does not need to depend directly on provider-specific API implementation.
+This means the rest of RedPatch does not need to depend directly on provider-specific API implementations.

-The current configuration supports Google Gemini.
+The current configuration primarily supports Google Gemini.

+### ⚙️ Managing Configuration

+You can manage your AI credentials and platform settings through two methods:

+#### 1. Web UI Control Panel (Recommended)
+Launch the application and click the **Settings** icon in the navbar to open the in-app management modal.
+This allows you to update your settings dynamically without restarting the server:
+* **LLM Provider** (e.g., `gemini`)
+* **API Key**
+* **Model Selection** (e.g., `gemini-flash-lite-latest`)

+#### 2. Local Configuration File
+Alternatively, you can edit `app/core/config.json` directly:

 ```json
 {